ANNOUNCEMENT

 Dolphins and whales are regular visitors to the rich waters that surround Dursey, in addition to a wide range of different types of seabirds and butterflies.

 Dursey has no shops, pubs or restaurants, so visitors are advised to bring food and water if they plan to go for a walk.
-There is a coffee dock open at the cable car landing area during the Summer months.
-A bus service is available on the island (see Tours and Services page).
+It´s a real walker´s paradise.

 Birdwatching on Dursey Island